Thijzert123/homewizard4j/README.md

 Every `Device` has a `SystemConfiguration` inside.
 When using API v1, you can only change whether cloud communication on the device is enabled.
 To do this, use `getSystemConfiguration()` on your `Device`.
 The returned `SystemConfiguration` is still empty, so to fill it with the configuration that is currently active on the device, call `update()` on the `SystemConfiguration` instance.
 Then you can use `isCloudEnabled()` to return whether cloud communication is enabled on the device.

 To change a value, simply use one of the setters, which, in this case, is `setCloudEnabled()`.
 Change it to the value you want, but remember to call `save()` to make sure the changed data is also updated on the device.
 In the example below, you can see that after changing the value, `update()` is still called.
-This isn't _necessary_, but it is recommended, because other programs can change the same value after you have saved your value.
+This isn't _necessary_, but it is recommended because other programs can change the same value after you have saved your value.
 In conclusion, you should call `update()` regularly.
 ```java
 package io.github.thijzert123.homewizard4j.example;